GlowingScrewdriver/JamSandwichHosting/package_managers/README.md

 * `JSH_ENV_*`: arbitrary environment variables supplied by the package definition; these might be used for package managers that need certain information that is not relevant for other package managers

+### Introspection
+There is a package manager, `dummy`, and a package using it, `test`.
+This package manager is a script that simply prints its command line and environment upon invocation; it can be used to inspect the execution environment, and may help with debugging.